 Roger B. Taney, who later went on to become chief justice of the United States Supreme Court, defended Methodist minister Jacob Gruber who had been arrested for his criticism of slavery.
-Taney's defense included an appeal to freedom of speech and argued Gruber could only be convicted if it was proven he possessed criminal intent.
-(Photo of Roger Taney public domain via Library of Congress)
+Taney's defense included an appeal to the First Amendment freedom of speech and argued Gruber could only be convicted if it was proven he possessed criminal intent.
+(Photo of Roger Taney, public domain via Library of Congress)

 The State v.
 Gruber (Md., Cty.
 Ct., 1819) case, heard in the County Court of Frederick County, Maryland, stands as an early and rare example of the protection of antislavery speech in a slaveholding state.